jonathandiep/ITC/README.md

 ## Technical Documentation

 ## User Interface
+Each section will provide explanations and illustrations for the feature being described.

 ### Home page

 ### Sign up page
+Users are uniquely identified using their email address which cannot be changed once the account has been created for that user.

 ### Log in page
+Users will log in using their email and password.

 ### Dashboard
+When users log in, they will be directed to their dashboard displaying the following features:

+- Profile information
+..- Profile picture
+..- First name
+..- Last name
+..- Email
+..- Address
+..- Phone

+- User's statistics
+..- Number of Reviews
+..- Overall Rating

+- Service Requests
+Each service request have the following information:
+- Name of the service
+- Date in which the service request was created
+- Status of the service request
+..- Open
+..- Closed
+- Number of bids available for that service request

 ### Update profile